Rithvik2006/Pandas_Blog/blog.md

 Pandas is a Python library that helps you work with data easily.
 The name comes from “Panel Data”, not the cute animal 🐼 (though the logo is a panda!).
 Think of it as Excel inside Python.

 - You can load data (from CSV/Excel files).
-- Clean it (fix missing values, remove duplicates).
+- Clean it (fix missing values, remove duplicates). -> topic for another blog
 - Analyze it (find averages, group by categories).

 👉 In short: **Pandas makes handling data simple.**